Why a Mutual?

 This doesn’t mean the insurance mutual is amateurish.
 In fact, members of mutuals have a real interest in the business being run with integrity and efficiency, because a professionally-managed insurance mutual is sustainable and able to pay claims.
 And in well-managed insurance mutuals, strong trading periods see the profits returned to members via lower premiums and loyalty rebates.
 For this reason Picnic Insurance has appointed an experienced and motivated team of executives to run the company.

 Other benefits can be leveraged from a mutual.
 A mutual is effectively an ecosystem, set-up to benefit the members.
 So if this mutual ecosystem can keep economic value circulating among the members - rather than contracting it outside - it helps reduce costs and can create revenue for Owners.
-We have a Picnic Insurance Owners’ programs that reward Owners for making peer-reviews of claims and be paid in Picnic crypto-currency, called Tokens.
+We have a Picnic Insurance Owners’ programs that reward Owners for making peer-reviews of claims.
 We also have a bonus scheme for Owners referring new members.
 We’d rather have a referral system than expect Owners to pay for big advertising campaigns to attract more policy-holders.

 Picnic is resurrecting the mutual not only because it fulfills our charter of building a people-first insurance organisation, or because a mutual is the best way to ensure simplicity, transparency and equity in our products and service; in the end, a mutual still remains the best environment from which to operate an insurance business, both for the insurer and the insured.
 The mutual insurance company exists for the benefit of its member policy-holders; it’s capital-base consists of members’ premiums - not investors’ funds - and it’s rules on what can be insured and to what value, ensures the stability of the mutual and its ability to pay claims.
 Most important, the management of an insurance mutual answer to the Owners, not to external investors.